karthigayani/day-06/src/notes.md

 2. It is a Large {key: value}
 3. Updating it does not cost performance
 4. To access VDOM you could use hooks (eg : setState)
-5. Once the update is done on the virtual DOM, then the Real DOM is updated.
+5. Once the update is done on the virtual DOM, comparison taking place b/w VDOM and Real DOM and then the Real DOM is updated.
-6. Comparison - Reconcilliation - VDOM & Real DOM
+6. Comparison - Reconciliation - VDOM & Real DOM
 7. key helps to quickly compare the changes (like index no. in array) b/w VDOM & Real DOM
 8. document.\* in React - Looses performance
 9. VDOM is introduced to increase the performance of your website/webapp.